nealio82/php-differ/README.md

 // $diff is Madsen\Diff\Diff that can be iterated: foreach ($diff as $chunk) {
-    // $chunk is an object of Madsen\Diff\Chunk\AbstractChunk type; AddedChunk, RemovedChunk or UnchangedChunk
+    // $chunk is an Madsen\Diff\Chunk\AbstractChunk object; AddedChunk, RemovedChunk or UnchangedChunk
     $content = $chunk->getContent();
 }